-Figure 9-9: Storage room for chemicals (a), measuring of liquid chromate (b), measuring and weighing of solid chromate (c + d) in a dedicated area
+Figure 9-9: Storage room for chemicals (a), measuring of liquid chromate (b), measuring, and weighing of solid chromate (c + d) in a dedicated area

-Task 1+ 2: The closed containers, bags or bottles containing the aliquoted chemical are transported to the treatment bath where they are used for a bath make-up or addition (Figure 9-10).
+Task 1 and 2: The closed containers, bags or bottles containing the aliquoted chemical are transported to the treatment bath where they are used for a bath make-up or addition (Figure 9-10).
 In cases where large quantities of chromates are required, the measuring of the solution or solid product is typically carried out at the bath.

 The aliquoting procedure of either solids or liquids takes each approximately 5-10 min.
-Typically, aliquoting of solids or liquids are performed up to 48 times per year, in each case as often as bath make-ups or additions are necessary.
+In case large quantities are measured, the procedure may take up to 60 min.
+Weighing of solids is performed typically up to 48 times per year and aliquoting of liquids typically up to 96 times per year, in each case as often as bath make-ups or additions are necessary.
 During aliquoting, the storage area worker wears eye protection (as per relevant risk assessment), chemical protective clothing, and chemical resistant gloves.
-At least in cases where it is technically impossible to aliquot within a fume hood or at a station equipped with an LEV, they also wear RPE (if industrial hygiene exposure assessment confirms RPE use is required), as described above.
-All relevant PPE is specified in Table 9-32.
+At least in cases where it is technically impossible to aliquot within a fume hood or at a station equipped with an LEV, they also wear RPE (if industrial hygiene exposure assessment confirms RPE use is required), as described above in Table 9-25.